WAIR-sandbox/getYourStyle/README.md

 ![app architecture](/hair_cut/images/architecture.png)
 *diagram was made with [excalidraw.com](https://excalidraw.com/)*

 All models and files are cached to save resources and for the app to have quick response.
-I used a Multi-task CNN[^1] as a face detector and a [face shape classificator](/face_shape/README.md) to get the shape of the face.
+I used a Multi-task CNN[^1] as a face detector and an improved [face shape classificator](/papers/A_Haircut_Recommender_System_with_EfficientNetV2S_for_Face_Shape_Classification.pdf) to get the shape of the face.

 ## Future improvements